 417 S.E.
 11th Ave.

 The buildings on the corner of Southeast 11th Avenue and Stark Street host several very different murals, each more captivating than the last.
-The artistic spectacles include a cheeky pop/Egyptian art combo, a monument to Kalief Browder, a massive green monster giving a toothy grin, and a black and white snake that winds its way around the industrial maker’s studio ADX.
+The artistic spectacles include a cheeky pop/Egyptian art combo, a monument to Kalief Browder, a massive green monster giving a toothy grin, and a black and white snake that winds its way around co-making space ADX.
 Around the corner, you’ll find even more art, including an abstract 3-D installment in soft pinks and blues.
 When you’re done documenting them all, order one of the phenomenal poke bowls at nearby Poke Mon.

 215 S.E.
 Stark St.